 The shadow is peeking through.
 Simply select the top point and move it down.

 Now we can outline the arm.
-Select the arm and Stroke with the brown color, 5pts, and Round Cap.
+Select the arm and Stroke it with brown color, 5 pt, and Round Cap.
 Select the arm and its shadow.
-Group them together (CMD + G).
+Group them (Control-G).
 Place the arm on the left side of the body.
 Then select the whole arm and go to Object > Transform > Reflect.
 Reflect in the Vertical Axis and Copy.
-SHIFT-drag it to the right side.
+Shift-drag it to the right side.

 Now we need to place the horn behind the monster.
-Select the horn and hit CMD + SHIFT + [.
+Select the horn and hit Control-Shift -[.
 The horn was sent behind everything.
-Position the horn on top and rotate if needed.
+Position the horn on top and rotate it if needed.

 Let's add some stripes to the horn.
 Select the horn and go to Object > Expand and hit OK.
-Then Ungroup (CMD + SHIFT + G).
-Select the yellow fill shape and Copy it (CMD + C) and Paste in Front (CMD + F).
-Select both fill shapes by Drag-selecting the whole horn and SHIFT+clicking the outline shape to deselect it.
-Now that you have the two fill shapes selected, go to Object > Clipping Mask > Make (CMD + 7).
+Then Ungroup (Control-Shift-G).
+Select the yellow fill shape and Copy it (Control-C) and Paste in Front (Control-F).
+Select both fill shapes by dragging to select the whole horn and Shift-clicking the outline shape to deselect it.
+Now that you have the two fill shapes selected, go to Object > Clipping Mask > Make (Control-7).

 Double-click the fill shape to get into the mask.

-9. Add Small Details to Refine Your Illustration
+9. How to Add Small Details to Refine Your Illustration

 Then make three small equal ellipses with the Ellipse Tool (L) and place them on top of the rectangle.
-Group the ellipses (CMD +G).
+Group the ellipses (Control-G).

 The monster is almost complete!
-Add a gray shadow by making an ellipse 250px wide and 28px high.
-Place it behind everything with (CMD + SHIFT + [ ) and at the bottom.
+Add a gray shadow by making an ellipse 250 px wide and 28 px high.
+Place it behind everything with Control-Shift-[ and move it to the bottom.

 Lastly, change the colors of the triangles to create a gradient effect.